filipekiss/dotfiles/source/functions/README.md

 # My custom functions

-If a function is worth explaning, it's here
+If a function is worth explaining, it's here

 ## tm() and fs() functions

-These functions are used to handle my workflow during multiple tmux sessions. fs() is a fast-switch and tm() loads sessions from my tmuxp configuration
+These functions are used to handle my workflow during multiple tmux sessions. fs() is a fast switch and tm() loads sessions from my tmuxp configuration

 However, both functions are a little smart, so I won't get frustrated: